-At DJ Plumbing & Heating our team of Vancouver plumbers are committed to helping our customers find the right shower and fixtures to suite any budget.
-Because of the many components involved when installing a complex shower system, it is important that both rough in and finishing stages of your installation be left to an experienced professional plumber.
+At DJ Plumbing our team of Vancouver plumbers are committed to helping our customers find the right shower and fixtures to suit any budget.
+Because of the many components involved when installing a complex shower system, it is important that both rough in and finishing stages of your installation be handled by an experienced professional plumber.
 We proudly serve Vancouver, Burnaby, Tri-Cities, Coquitlam, Port Coquitlam, Port Moody, Pitt Meadows, New Westminster, North Vancouver and West Vancouver.

 What is more annoying than a broken shower?
-Having a daily shower has become a crucial ritual of everyday life.
-When problems begin to show themselves it cannot only be an inconvenience, but can also cause significant damage to your bathroom.
+Having a daily shower has become a critical part of everyday life.
+When problems begin to show themselves, it cannot only be an inconvenience but can also cause significant damage to your bathroom.
 That is why at the first signs of trouble it is important to call in the experts.

 Leaks in Showerhead: Damaged seals or inner valves can cause a leaking showerhead.
 Not only is it annoying with the sound of constant dripping, but could also show itself as an increased cost your next energy bill.

 Cracked Surfaces: Modern showers often use plastic, acrylic, fiberglass, and other surfaces to keep a watertight seal in your shower.
 If cracks do appear, the water is most likely to leak into the floors underneath the shower and cause a great deal of damage; including mold and mildew.